haseeb-cb/fundamentals-of-gis/Content/9_Exercise.md

 1. “Helsingin tuulivoimakysely 2015” (“Wind power survey for Helsinki 2015”)
 	-  Find and download this Excel data from http://www.hri.fi/en/
-2. Zip code areas of Helsinki”)
+2. Zip code areas of Helsinki
+	- Download this data from Helsinki Region Environmental Authority’sWFS (HSYWFS):
+	Title: pks_postinumeroalueet_2022
+	- Or from the WFS of the city of Helsinki: Postinumeroalue

+## COMPLETION

+Work individually or in pairs.
+Complete the exercise and write a short report together (2-3 pages of text) containing at least the following:
+1. Downloading the two datasets described above and importing the spreadsheet data as point layers
+2. Finding where the respondents from Töölö and Vuosaari (neighbourhoods in Helsinki) prefer and don’t prefer to have windmills
 a.
-Download this data from Helsinki Region Environmental Authority’sWFS (HSYWFS):
-3
-title pks_postinumeroalueet_2022
+Discovering the standard deviational ellipses of the preferences of respondents from Töölö and Vuosaari.
+3. Visualizing and composing at least 3 maps of the NIMBY attitudes, including:
+a.
+Maps depicting Töölö and Vuosaarirespondents’ preferred and unpreferredwind power plant locations and personally important places, and
 b.
-Or from the WFS of the city of Helsinki: title Postinumeroalue
+Map of the directional distribution of unpreferred locations.
+4. Analyzing in writing the NIMBY attitudes between the two respondent areas:
+a.
+Are the preferred locations for wind power turbines located near or far away from the respondents’ own neighbourhood?
+How about unpreferred locations?
+Pay special attention to the sea and coastal areas.
+b.
+Are the places that are important to the respondents located in the same areas as the locations where they prefer not to have wind power turbines?
+Can you think of why/why not?
+c.
+What do the standard deviational ellipses reveal of the respondents’ preferences?
+Are there any overlaps between the two groups of respondents?
+d.
+Are there any potential conflict areas?

+i.
+Pros and cons of using Standard Deviational Ellipses for this data.
+Can you think of other ways to analyze the data?
+b.
+What was difficult, what was not?

 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJhdGNRU1NlSXNOV3JrUEhRIjp7In
 N0YXJ0Ijo4NywiZW5kIjoxMDgsInRleHQiOiIjIyBPVkVSVklF